Travel is making a comeback as more and more people are getting vaccinated. Do you have the right credit card to book your first vaccine vacation?

 Further, the Chase Sapphire Reserve makes traveling really comfortable.
 You get a complimentary Priority Pass Select membership that offers access to airport lounges in over 1,200 locations around the world.
 You get credits to cover either a Global Entry or TSA Precheck membership – two programs that simplify your airport experience when you’re going through security lines.
 On top of that, you get a free Lyft Pink membership that comes with 15% off Lyft rides, relaxed cancellations, priority airport pickups and more.

 If you’re a foodie, the Chase Sapphire Reserve also won’t disappoint.
-With this card, you’ll get a free DashPass membership for a year if you enroll by Dec.
-31, 2021, and $60 in DoorDash credits in 2021.
+With this card, you’ll get a free DashPass membership for a year if you enroll by Mar.
+31, 2022.

 Alternatively, you can transfer your Chase Ultimate Rewards points to one of Chase’s transfer partners to get great value.
 Your best options include Singapore Airlines, World of Hyatt, Southwest Airlines and others.